-Under the Act, it is the duty of the City Treasurer (the "Treasurer") to deposit into the Sinking Fund moneys required to be deposited therein pursuant to the Resolution.
-If no appropriation is made for any such deposit, or if the funds appropriated are insufficient, it is the duty of the Treasurer under the Act to pay into the Sinking Fund that portion of each receipt of tax moneys and other available revenues of the City as will result in the deposit of sufficient moneys to pay when due the principal of, premium, if any, and interest on the Bonds.
+Under the Act, all moneys in the Sinking Funds, including proceeds of investments, are subject to a perfected security interest for the equal benefit of the holders of the Bonds.
+Under the Act, it is the duty of the City Treasurer (the "Treasurer") to deposit into the Sinking Funds moneys required to be deposited therein pursuant to the Resolution.
+If no appropriation is made for any such deposit, or if the funds appropriated are insufficient, it is the duty of the Treasurer under the Act to pay into the Sinking Funds that portion of each receipt of tax moneys and other available revenues of the City as will result in the deposit of sufficient moneys to pay when due the principal of, premium, if any, and interest on the Bonds.

-Under the Act, if the City fails to pay the principal of, premium, if any, or interest on the Bonds when due, and such failure continues for thirty days, any holder of Bonds has the right to bring suit to recover the amount due.
-Upon such a default, or if the City otherwise fails to comply with any provision of the Bonds or the Resolution, the holders of 25 percent in aggregate principal amount of the Bonds then outstanding may appoint a trustee to represent all holders of the Bonds.
+Under the Act, if the City fails to pay the principal of, premium, if any, or interest on the Bonds when due, and such failure continues for thirty (30) days, any holder of Bonds has the right to bring suit to recover the amount due.
+Upon such a default, or if the City otherwise fails to comply with any provision of the Bonds or the Resolution, the holders of 25% in aggregate principal amount of the Bonds then outstanding may appoint a trustee to represent all holders of the Bonds.
 The trustee will have the power to take various actions, including petitioning the court to levy upon all taxable property subject to ad valorem taxation in the City a tax sufficient to pay the amount due and, after thirty (30) days prior written notice to the City, declaring the unpaid principal of the Bonds due and payable.
 The taking of any such action will preclude similar action, whether previously or subsequently initiated, by individual holders.
 The rights of the holders of the Bonds are subject to the provisions of the Act with respect to priorities.